 Transportation management is a critical component of logistics management.
 Transportation management helps businesses reduce costs and improve customer satisfaction by ensuring that goods are delivered efficiently and cost-effectively.
 There are a variety of transportation management activities that businesses can engage in to ensure that their logistics operation runs smoothly, such as:

-• Route planning: This involves analyzing shipping patterns and identifying the most efficient routes for delivering goods.
+- Route planning: This involves analysing shipping patterns and identifying the most efficient routes for delivering goods.

-• Shipping optimization: This involves analyzing factors such as cost, transit time, and capacity to determine the most cost-effective shipping method for each shipment.
+- Shipping optimisation: This involves analysing factors such as cost, transit time, and capacity to determine the most cost-effective shipping method for each shipment.

 Warehousing And Inventory Management